Fabita98/DrunkStride/README.md

         }
         ```
         It moves the agent on the platform and along the circular path found in the previous steps.
 Here is computed the movement direction of the character,
-        considering the direction vector `dir` between him and the current circle center to obtain the tangent direction the agent will follow
+        considering the direction vector `dir` between him and the current circle center to obtain the final direction the agent will follow.
-        throughout the cross product between `dir` and `Vector3.up`, i.e., the plane normal.
+        This direction named `tangent` is obtained through the cross product between `dir` and `Vector3.up`, i.e., the plane normal .

         After that, the movement direction can only be the tangent or its opposite, observing the constraint of moving alternatively to the right/left.
 		Thus, the agent moves along the defined direction according to the already fixed speed of 1 m/s.